zer0def/nginxinc-kubernetes-ingress/docs/content/installation/integrations/app-protect-waf-v5/configuration.md

 NGINX App Protect WAF v5 can be enabled and configured for custom resources only(VirtualServer, VirtualServerRoute).
 You need to create a Policy Custom Resource referencing a policy bundle, then add it to the VirtualServer/VirtualServerRoute definition.
 Additional detail can be found in the [Policy Resource documentation]({{< relref "configuration/policy-resource.md#waf" >}}).

-## NGINX App Protect WAF Bundles {#waf-bundles}
+## NGINX App Protect WAF Bundles

-You define App Protect WAF bundles for VirtualServer custom resources by creating policy bundles and putting them on a mounted volume accessible from NGINX Ingress Controller.
+App Protect WAF bundles for VirtualServer custom resources are defined by creating policy bundles and putting them on a mounted volume accessible from NGINX Ingress Controller.

 Before applying a policy, a WAF policy bundle must be created, then copied to a volume mounted to `/etc/app_protect/bundles`.

 {{< note >}} NGINX Ingress Controller supports `securityLogs` for policy bundles.
 Log bundles must also be copied to a volume mounted to `/etc/app_protect/bundles`. {{< /note >}}

 This example shows how a policy is configured by referencing a generated WAF Policy Bundle:

 ```yaml
 apiVersion: k8s.nginx.org/v1